Hongmen: History

 Republican-era scholars generally thought that the Tiandihui was founded by Ming loyalists in the early Qing dynasty to resist the Manchu invasion of China.
 In 1964, scholar Cai Shaoqing published the article On the Origins of the Tiandihui (關於天地會的起源問題) based on his research of Qing archives (now known as the First Historical Archives) in Beijing.
 He concluded that the Tiandihui was founded in 1761 and its roots lay in mutual aid rather than national politics.
 His interpretation was further developed by his student Qin Baoqi and confirmed by independent research by the Taiwanese scholar Zhuang Jifa.

 The founders of the Tiandihui — Ti Xi, Li Amin, Zhu Dingyuan, and Tao Yuan — were all from Zhangpu, Zhangzhou, Fujian, on the border with Guangdong.
 They left Zhangpu for Sichuan, where they joined a local cult and left disenchanted.
-Of the four, Ti Xi soon left for Guangdong, where he organized a group of followers in Huizhou.
-In 1761, he returned to Fujian and organized his followers from both provinces to form the Tiandihui.
+Of the four, Ti Xi soon left for Guangdong, where he organised a group of followers in Huizhou.
+In 1761, he returned to Fujian and organised his followers from both provinces to form the Tiandihui.

-A century earlier, the Qing dynasty made membership in such societies illegal, driving them into the arms of the anti-Qing resistance, for whom they now served as an organizational model.
+A century earlier, the Qing dynasty made membership in such societies illegal, driving them into the arms of the anti-Qing resistance, for whom they now served as an organisational model.
 The 18th century saw a proliferation of such societies, some of which were devoted to overthrowing the Qing, such as the Tiandihui, which had established itself in the Zhangpu and Pinghe counties of Zhangzhou in 1766.
-By 1767, Lu Mao had organized within the Tiandihui a campaign of robberies to fund their revolutionary activities.
+By 1767, Lu Mao had organised within the Tiandihui a campaign of robberies to fund their revolutionary activities.